BibleGet-I-O/bibleget-wordpress/readme.txt

 ﻿=== BibleGet I/O ===
 Contributors: Lwangaman
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HDS7XQKGFHJ58
-Tags: bible,shortcode,quote,citation
+Tags: bible,shortcode,quote,citation,verses
 Requires at least: 3.3
 Tested up to: 4.7.5
-Stable tag: 3.9
+Stable tag: 4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Creates a shortcode [bibleget] for inserting Bible quotes in articles or pages using the BibleGet I/O Service endpoint https://query.bibleget.io
+Creates a shortcode [bibleget] that you can use to insert Bible quotes in articles or pages; uses the BibleGet I/O Service endpoint https://query.bibleget.io

 == Description ==

-**_[ENGLISH]_**
+Creates a shortcode [bibleget] that you can use to insert Bible quotes in articles or pages from different versions of the Bible in different languages.
-This plugin creates a shortcode to use in articles and pages, that will inject Bible citations into your article or page, by retrieving them from the BibleGet service endpoint at *https://query.bibleget.io*.
+The text of the Bible quotes are retrieved from the BibleGet service endpoint *[https://query.bibleget.io](https://query.bibleget.io "BibleGet Service endpoint")*.
 **USAGE:** [bibleget query="Exodus 19:5-6,8;20:1-17" version="CEI2008"]
 **USAGE:** [bibleget query="Matthew 1:1-10,12-15" versions="NVBSE,NABRE"]